What Happens to Your Relationships When You Start Growing: The Truth About Change

 The first thing that changes is

 tolerance for dynamics that used to feel normal.
-Patterns that never got
+Patterns that never got questioned

-conversation back to herself.
-Maybe there's a family member who criticizes
+back to herself, or there’s a family member who criticizes under the guise of

-management.
-These dynamics existed before growth started, and participation in
+existed before growth started, and participation in them happened without much

-them happened without much awareness.
-Now they're clear, and what's visible
+awareness.
+Now they are clear, and what’s visible creates discomfort.

 This new awareness creates a problem.

 What gets seen cannot get unseen.
-Wishing for the easy comfort of those
+Wishing for the easy comfort of those relationships,

-develops, ignorance stops being available.
-Decisions have to be made about what
+stops being available.
+Decisions have to be made about what to do with what’s

-to do with what's now known.
+now known.

 Some people respond to growth by

-restore the original arrangement.
+are trying to restore the original arrangement.

 Understanding this helps, though it